Cott Brake walk

 Turn right and follow the fence (collapsed hedgebank) on your right, keeping to the brow of the hill, for about 300m.
 Climb over the stile at the end of the field into Cott Wood, where you can follow the small woodland track through the wood for about 400m.

 Go over the stile at the end and turn left.
 After 10m turn left down main track; this is steep and rocky in places.
 At the bottom you join a tarmac road, cross Cott Bridge and then follow the road uphill, bearing left.
-At the top of the hill you will see Loxhore Lodge, accessed through large gates marked by herons.
+At the top of the short hill you will see Loxhore Lodge, accessed through large gates marked by herons.

 The Lodge house dates from 1870.
 It marks an entrance to the estate created to enable easy access to the train station that once existed at the village of Snapper.